This is the most comprehensive guide to keyword research.

 It is optimized content that will stay relevant and fresh for a large amount of time.

 Evergreen content keeps it’s relevance and can continue to drive traffic long after it is originally published.

-The two main reasons that makes writing evergreen content important are that it can continuously drive traffic to your website and it can improve your search rankings.
+The two main reasons that make writing evergreen content important are that it can continuously drive traffic to your website and it can improve your search rankings.

 Examples of evergreen content: